UmeanNever/NovelSum/README.md

 <!---<details>
   <summary><b>NovelSum Calculation Options</b></summary>-->

 `single_dataset_path` (or `multi_datasets_dir`) and `dense_ref_dir` point to the embedding files of your target (input) and source (reference) dataset, respectively.
 The source dataset is optional and can be flexibly chosen based on the use case.
-Both datasets should be computed and saved in the same manner.
-Please refer to the Data Preparation section above for detailed guidance.
+Both datasets should be embedded and saved in the same manner.
+Please refer to the Data Preparation and Embedding Calculation sections above for detailed guidance.

 If you prefer to omit the reference dataset and skip the information-density computation, you can set `dense_ref_dir` to any dataset (e.g., simply reuse the target dataset or bypass this part in the code) and set `density_powers` to `[0]`.
 This way, the computed diversity will then rely solely on inter-sample distances (via the proximity-weighted sum), which still provides valuable insights.